 - The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3 and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4 and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If version = 1 or nJoinSplit = 0, then both tx_in_count and tx_out_count MUST be nonzero. - [Sapling onward] At least one of tx_in_count, nShieldedSpend, and nJoinSplit MUST be nonzero. - [Sapling onward] At least one of tx_out_count, nShieldedOutput, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
 Inputs from coinbase transactions include Founders' Reward outputs. - If $version \ge 2$ and nJoinSplit > 0, then: - joinSplitPubKey MUST be a valid encoding (see § 5.4.5 'Ed25519' on p.
 63) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
-38. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in § 4.12 'Balance and Binding Signature (Sapling)' on p.
-39; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validate{bvk} (SigHash, bindingSig) = 1. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - The total amount of transparent outputs from a coinbase transaction, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any JoinSplit descriptions, Spend descriptions, or Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+38. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in §4.12 'Balance and Binding Signature (Sapling)' on p.
+39; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validate{bvk}(SigHash, bindingSig) = 1. - [Sapling onward] If $version \ge 4$ and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - The total amount of transparent outputs from a coinbase transaction, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any JoinSplit descriptions, Spend descriptions, or Output descriptions. - A coinbase transaction for a block at block height greater than 0 MUST have a script that, as its first item, encodes the block height as follows.
+Let heightBytes be the signed little-endian representation of the number, using the minimum number of bytes such that the most significant byte is < 0x80.
+Then the encoding is the length of heightBytes encoded as one byte, followed by heightBytes itself.
+This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative). - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range $\{-MAX_MONEY ...
-MAX_MONEY\}$. - · TODO: Other rules inherited from Bitcoin.
+(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range {-MAX_MONEY ..
+MAX_MONEY}. - TODO: Other rules inherited from Bitcoin.